romesalarda/awsdjangotest/README.md

 ASWELL AS: AmazonSSMManagedInstanceCore

+# FAST START UP
+Reminders to do when starting up this EC2 instance
+1. Ensure cloudflare has the updated IP
+2. Ensure Github Actions has the updated Instance ID and host

+then run...
+docker-compose up -d

 # TODO:
 add a elastic IP so I dont have to keep changing cloudflare DNS pointer to public IPV4 everytime